 • Avi Flombaum

 Open source is still a bizarre system.
-People from different places, with fully separate lives, voluntarily spend time improving a library so it can become more stable for strangers on the internet.
+People with fully separate lives voluntarily improve a library for strangers on the internet.
 That is generous, slightly irrational, and deeply appreciated.

 Try It